labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step1.md

 **Instructions:**

 1. Open the `stock.py` file in the editor.
-You can use the following command in the terminal to open the file in the WebIDE:

-    ```bash
-    code /home/labex/project/stock.py
-    ```

 2. Modify the `types` class variable by adding a leading underscore, changing it to `_types`.